mattjamesaus/cert-chain-resolver/README.md

 You should be able to fetch intermediate certificates from the issuer and concat them together by yourself, this script helps you automatize it by looping over certificate's AIA extension field.

+## Docker Version
+For those that don't have go installed there's a docker version that can be built as well, the following instructions will allow you to build a docker container mount the cert directory and create the full chain.
+### Build Docker Image
+docker build . -t cert-chain-resolver:latest
+### Run Docker Image
+docker run -v `pwd`:/certs cert-chain-resolver:latest -o /certs/domain.bundle.pem /certs/dominain.pem

 ### Other implementations

 * [deprecated shell script](https://github.com/zakjan/cert-chain-resolver/tree/shell) (shell)